A Gift for Marius

 But on the night of Dec.
-7, 2007, after Marius had gone to bed, the life he knew would change forever when a boiler exploded in his home.
+7, 2007, after Marius had gone to bed, the life he knew would change forever when a boiler exploded—apparently from a fire intentionally started by Marius’s intoxicated father.
 All he remembers is awaking to find his clothes on fire and jumping from his first-story window.
 Neighbors called paramedics, and Marius was transferred in critical condition to the Sfanta Maria Hospital in Iaşi, Romania.

 Marius’ brother, Ionut, who had been working in Italy, arrived at the hospital two days later to find both of his parents dead and Marius—almost completely covered in bandages—in a coma.
 Marius had severe burns over 75 percent of his body, and his nose and eyelids were mostly burned away.
 As he buried his parents, Ionut, 19, did his best to watch over his brother.
 “I’m really scared,” he remembers, “because I think he’s going to die too.”